 We started with a dark background and then quickly realized that the food does not look so good there.
 So we switched to a light background and then boom, everything just pops out beautifully.
 Since we’re designing for a food company, whether the food looks appealing or not matters a lot to the experience.

 What I learned here is that a certain design/background might look great when you design and see it on your computer screen, but it might not look so good when you put them on the screen size they need to be.
 In this case, the dark background design looks fine on my computer but failed to deliver the enticing atmosphere when being put on the 52-inch screen.

 We successfully turned the presentation room into a Subway store and presented our solution to Subway’s CEO.
 She was very pleased with the design solution and delegated a team to take this project forward.
 Subway took the result of this collaboration and launched a new app that incorporated our design.

-The height of the arrow aligns with the height of the arm of a average customer, so the main action to start ordering is obvious to the user.
-The reason that the customer needs to insert the card is for Subway to customize the experience for the customer, such as bringing up the last order or the favorite item.
+The height of the arrow aligns with the height of the arm of an average customer, so the main action to start ordering is obvious to the user.
+The reason that the customer needs to insert the card is for Subway to customize the experience for her, such as bringing up the last order or the favorite item.